-Like with detox, treatment cannot begin nor continue if abstinence is not reached.
+Like with a detox program, addiction recovery programs cannot begin nor continue without abstinence.
 That is why once an individual’s brain chemistry normalizes, continued abstinence becomes key.
 Most clinicians believe that “continued abstinence during this phase is best promoted by addressing both the continuous cravings for drugs and the aspects of the addict’s life that may present a risk of relapse.”
 (Inaba/Cohen).
 It is in this vein that we begin to recognize one of the key components which challenges initial abstinence; cravings.

 There are two ways to look at cravings, one as intrinsic, such as with PAWS (Post-Acute Withdrawal Symptoms) and one as environmentally triggered.
 These symptoms begin in the early stages of abstinence and also continue on to later stages of treatment.
 (Inaba/Cohen).
 Symptoms of PAWS vary from substance to substance, as well as from person to person, and consequently, can respond to environmentally triggered cravings, such as old places, people, and things.
 These things can stay with the client for a very long time, as mentioned previously, and almost always pose one of the greatest threats to continued sobriety.